kitesi/scoped-sort/website/src/routes/(doc-style)/docs/+page.md

 to have to keep manually sorting.
 In the vscode extension, it allows the user to turn on a feature called 'sort-on-save', which will like it states, sort the section on save.
-I personally would not recommend using the feature, as it adds the check for _every_ file, and does it on every save instance.
+I personally would not recommend using the sort-on-save feature, as it adds the check for _every_ file, and does it on every save instance.
 Instead, I would suggest using the cli application.

 Example: